 There are some options for disabling notifications.
 You can disable them altogether or you can disable notifications for specific domains, by removing them from your “Allow” list.
 You can even add them to your “Blocked” list.

 For every browser, the notifications look slightly different and the methods to disable them are slightly different as well.
 To make them easier to find, I have split them up by browser.

 To completely turn off notifications, even from an extension:

-- Click the three dots button in the upper right-hand corner of the Chrome menu to enter the Settings menu.
+- Click the Menu button (three dots) on the right upper corner of the screen.

 Selecting Block will move the item to the block list.
 Selecting Remove will delete the item from the list.
 It will ask permission to show notifications again if you visit their site (unless you have set the slider to Block).

 Shortcut: another way to get into the Notifications menu shown earlier is to click on the gear icon in the notifications themselves.

 This will take you directly to the itemized list.

 - Click the three horizontal bars in the upper right-hand corner of the menu bar and select Options in the settings menu.